-PSPDFKit.xcframework is more than 150 MB in size.
-This can be irritating at first, especially considering that Apple only allows downloading apps over cellular data if they are smaller than 100 MB.
-However, this is not the size your users will get.
+PSPDFKit.xcframework is more than a few hundred MB in size.
+This can be irritating at first, especially considering that Apple only allows downloading apps over cellular data if they’re smaller than 100 MB.
+However, this isn’t the size your users will get.

 The PSPDFKit SDK covers most of the PDF specification, which contains thousands of pages and is therefore quite complex.
 PSPDFKit includes a complete PDF renderer, cryptography features, and many UI components.
 This results in a lot of code and a sizable binary, although there are certain factors that make it appear larger than it actually is.
 We’re working hard to ensure the framework size stays as small as possible.

 Apple also actively works on reducing app binary size and added app thinning in iOS 9.
-This creates optimized versions of your app, and the user only downloads the architecture that is required for the current device.
-This also strips away bitcode, resulting in a total SDK footprint of about 20–30 MB.
+This creates optimized versions of your app, and the user only downloads the architecture required for the current device, resulting in a total SDK footprint of about 20–30 MB.

 If you click on App Store File Sizes in the Compressed File Size column, iTunes Connect shows size estimations for each device in the detail view of your uploaded binary.